wxcctechsummit/wxcclabguides/NewDigital/5_Templates_Bots.md

 | 1.0 | Initial page created | Gagarin JS (gasathiy@cisco.com) | 09 Nov 2021 |

 ### Congratulations, you have completed **ALL section**.
 Well done!!!
 ### We would like to keep track of your progress and make sure that we are giving you effective support.
-Please take approximately one minute to complete the short survey.
+Please take approximately one minute to complete a short survey.

 <script>
 function celeButton()